afalkner1/CS6381-A3/README.md

 ## Tests and Graphs

-Graph to show message times as hosts increased using approach one.
+Graph to show message times as hosts increase using approach one.
 ![data](/images/broker.png)

-Graph to show message times as hosts increased using approach two.
+Graph to show message times as hosts increase using approach two.
 ![data](/images/direct.png)

 Comparing this data